 Mokolii, the tiny island pointing up from the sea, is impossible to miss as you drive along the two-lane highway.
 Stop by a park to stretch your legs or enjoy a picnic.
 Just across the highway, you’ll find one of Hawaii’s most-seen but least-recognized locations by name: Kualoa Ranch.

 The scenic valley of this generations-old family-owned ranch has served as the backdrop for numerous movies and TV shows, including Jurassic Park and Lost.
 Visitors can enjoy horseback riding, ziplining, ATV tours, and various other activities.

 From here, the Kamehameha Highway meanders past Kaaawa (“Ka-ah-ah-vah”), gentle Kahana Bay, and around the northernmost tip of the island to the North Shore.

 The North Shore, about a one-hour drive from Waikiki, also has various lodging options.
-Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or Courtyard by Marriott Oahu North Shore if you want to spend more than a day’s exploring this beautiful part of Oahu.
+Pick from condo rentals, the exclusive oceanfront Turtle Bay Resort, or the new Courtyard by Marriott North Shore Oahu if you want to spend more than a day’s exploring this beautiful part of the island.